Anthony F. Godfrey

 Anthony Francis Godfrey is an American career diplomat who served as the United States Ambassador to Serbia from 2019 until 2022.

 Education

 Godfrey earned a Bachelor of Arts from the University of California at Davis.

 Career

 At the time of his appointment as Ambassador, Godfrey had worked for the Foreign Service for almost thirty years.
 Before that, he served 12 years in the United States Navy.

 For four years, prior to his appointment as Ambassador, he was a Political Minister Counselor and then a Deputy Chief of Mission at the U.S. Embassy in Moscow, Russia.

 United States Ambassador to Serbia

 On June 18, 2019, President Trump announced his intent to nominate Godfrey as the next Ambassador to Serbia.
 On June 24, 2019, his nomination was sent to the United States Senate.
 His nomination was confirmed by voice vote on September 26, 2019.

+Godfrey retired from the U.S. Foreign Service in 2022, and now resides in Richmond, Virginia, where he has been teaching political science and leadership classes at VCU and the University of Richmond.

 Personal life

-Godfrey is married to Anne Marie (O'Toole) Godfrey.
-They have three children.

 Godfrey speaks Russian, Serbian and Turkish.